Lionel Messi: Newell's Old Boys

-Messi is a lifelong supporter of Newell's Old Boys, based in Rosario.
-When he was seven years old, he first started playing for Newell's.
-During the six years he played for them, he scored almost 500 goals, and was a member of "The Machine of '87", a nearly unbeatable youth side named for the year of their birth.
-Messi would regularly entertain crowds by performing ball tricks during half-time, when the first team played home games.
-His goalscoring idol growing up was Brazilian striker Ronaldo, who Messi called "the best forward I've ever seen".
+Messi started playing for the Rosario-based football club Newell's Old Boys when he was seven years old; he would become a lifelong supporter of the club.
+During the six years he played for Newell's, he scored almost 500 goals, and was a member of "The Machine of '87", a nearly unbeatable youth team named for the year of their birth.
+Messi regularly entertained crowds by performing ball tricks during half-time, when the Newell's first team played home games.
+(Note: Attributed to multiple references:) His goalscoring idol growing up was Brazilian striker Ronaldo, who Messi called "the best forward I've ever seen".

-His future as a professional player was threatened when, aged 10, he was diagnosed with a growth hormone deficiency.
+Messi's future as a professional player was threatened when, at the age of 10, he was diagnosed with a growth hormone deficiency.
 He began growth hormone therapy at age 11; however, his father's health insurance covered only two years of the therapy, which cost at least 1,000 pesos per month.
 Newell's agreed to contribute, but later reneged on their promise.
-He was scouted by Buenos Aires club River Plate, whose playmaker Pablo Aimar he idolised.
-It was speculated for a time that he failed to sign with River Plate due to his ill health; however, in a 2019 interview, Messi revealed that River Plate had wanted to sign him after he scored four goals at a trial, and even offered to pay for his medical treatment, but Newell's refused to release his player card, preventing the transfer.
+Messi was scouted by the Buenos Aires club River Plate, whose playmaker Pablo Aimar he idolised.
+It was speculated for a time that Messi failed to sign with River Plate due to his ill health; however, in a 2019 interview, he revealed that River Plate had wanted to sign him after he scored four goals at a trial, and even offered to pay for his medical treatment, but Newell's refused to release his player card, preventing the transfer.